CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ### Alderleaf Farm

 Qelline Alderleaf, a wise and practical female halfling aged forty-five, is an astute farmer who seems to be privy to all the town's ongoings.
-She provides hospitable accommodation, offering the characters the option to stay in her hayloft if they prefer not to lodge at the Stonehill Inn.
+She provides hospitable accommodation, offering the characters the option to stay in her hayloft if they prefer not to lodge at the Bedrock Inn.

 **Carp's Tale.** Qelline's ten-year-old son, Carp, is a spirited and curious young halfling.
 Carp is captivated by the idea of becoming an adventurer and shares a fascinating story.
 He mentions that while he was playing in the woods near Tresendar Manor, he stumbled upon a concealed tunnel in a thicket.
 During his discovery, a couple of "big, menacing bandits" emerged from the tunnel, engaging with Lavender Lancers in the vicinity.
 Thankfully, Carp managed to remain concealed from their view, but the situation was precarious.
 Carp believes that the bandits maintain a hidden lair beneath the old manor house.
 He can either guide the characters to the tunnel's entrance or provide them with directions.
 This tunnel leads directly to area 8 in the Lavender Lancer hideout.